JustinToribio/ml-pipeline/README.md

 `./docker-clean.sh`

 # Output

+The pipeline will place all generated output into the following newly created directories:

+## `data_root/raw`

+The raw downloaded csv dataset of 10,000 different wines.

+## `data_root/datasets`

+The processed datasets, split into training and test sets.

+## `data_root/model`

+The trained machine learning model.

-## Model evaluation report
+## `data_root/reports`

-The final task of this pipeline will automatically produce the model evaluation report in 3 different formats in the `data_root/reports` directory: a pdf, html file and executed Jupyter Notebook.
+The dynamic model evaluation report in 3 different formats: a pdf, html file and executed Jupyter Notebook.

 The output in the reports (calculations and plots) will automatically change when the pipeline is run with different inputs (i.e. different data, parameters etc...).

-The html file produces the best rendering and formatting.
+The html file, opened in a browser, produces the best rendering and formatting.